anaencinasd/flatFlow_frontend/README.md

 These are the development dependencies used in the project:

 Vite: A fast development build tool that serves as a development server for the application.
-ESLint: A pluggable linting tool for identifying and fixing problems in JavaScript code.